KirstenBolda/playlist-app/v9-requirements.md

         songTextWithStatus = '( ) ' + song.songName;
       }
 ```
-- create variable for song to access the each song:
+- create variable for song to access each song:
   - `var song = songList.songs[i];`
   - this variable is optional but saves time and makes code easier to read
 - set .textContent to result of conditional